Royals vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Tyler Mahle (1-2) will take the mound for the Twins, his fifth start of the season.
+- Pablo Lopez (1-2) will take the mound for the Twins, his sixth start of the season.

+- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.

+- In five starts this season, Lopez has lasted five or more innings four times, with an average of 6.0 innings per appearance.

 |Opponent